Frostshake/WMVx/Docs/technical.md

 ### Database

 The game database can be queried using the `GameDatabase` interface, entities are managed by "Record" adaptors inside of "Datasets".
 (Datasets arent a direct relation to the client tables as they could change between versions).
 The abstraction of datasets and records effectively handles the variation in client tables and structures.
+Reading of DBC and DB2 database files is handles by WDBReader.

 ### Models